kmh52826-collab/Enterprise-Knowledge-Base-Design/docs/erd-specifications.md

 ### Key Points

 - `file_asset` holds metadata about the file itself, while `evidence_link` identifies the business item for which that file serves as evidence.
 - Separating these two areas allows one file to be linked to multiple business items, or multiple files to be linked to one business item.
+Duplicate combinations of project, file, target type/ID, and evidence type are not allowed among non-deleted evidence links.
 - `file_asset.cleanup_execution_id` points only to the last cleanup execution and allows NULL.
 A cleanup execution is not a mandatory parent for every file, and the current definition does not include a separate N:M history table that preserves the full cleanup history for each file.
 - File cleanup is an operational function that cleans up temporary, expired, and orphaned files through controlled procedures and records the results; it is not a function for arbitrarily deleting evidence that must be retained under regulations.